2.5 Media Studies Controversies

 Arguments Against Cultivation Analysis Theory

 Critics have faulted cultivation analysis theory for relying too heavily on a broad definition of violence.
 Detractors argue that because violence means different things to different subgroups and individuals, any claim that an entire audience would unanimously characterize acts of violence in the same way is false.
 This critique would necessarily extend to other studies involving cultivation analysis.
-Different people understand media messages in varying ways, so making broad claims can cause problems.
-Cultivation analysis still serves as an important part of media studies, but critics have questioned its unqualified validity as a theory (Shanahan & Morgan, 1999).
+Different people interpret media messages in varying ways, so making broad claims can lead to problems.
+Cultivation analysis remains an essential component of media studies, but critics have questioned its unqualified validity as a theory (Shanahan & Morgan, 1999).

 Politics and Media Studies